2 buckwheat recipes: Buckwheat Flapjacks and Activated Buckwheat Crepes

 2 cups of milk

 You’ll need two bowls, one for wet and one for dry ingredients.
 Mix the oil, egg and milk together in one bowl and the flour and baking powder in the other.
 Add dry to wet.
 Don’t over-mix – a bit lumpy is ok, add more liquid if necessary.
-Cook in a dry pan and serve hot in a stack with your choice of real maple syrup, runny honey, fruit sauce, jam, yogurt, bananas or lemon juice.
+Cook in a dry pan and serve hot in a stack with your choice of real maple syrup, runny honey, fruit sauce, jam, yoghurt, bananas or lemon juice.

 ACTIVATED BUCKWHEAT CREPES